 How much interest can you save with a long-term balance transfer credit card?

-If your debt feels out of control, balance transfer credit cards can help you consolidate your debt into one manageable monthly payment.
-Some credit cards offer promotional periods with low, or no, APR from 12 to 21 months.
+Balance transfer credit cards can help you consolidate your debt into one manageable monthly payment.
+Some credit cards offer promotional periods with low, or no, APR from 12 to 18 or more months.
 With a longer interest-free period, you can repay your debt without the burden of high interest rates.